grodansparadis/vscpl1drv-logger/man/vscpl1drv-logger.1.md

 * Number of databytes
 * Databytes

-There are many Level I drivers available in VSCP & Friends framework that can be used with both VSCP Works and the VSCP Daemon and added to that Level II and Level III drivers that can be used with the VSCP Daemon.
+There are many Level I drivers (CANAL drivers) available in VSCP & Friends framework that can be used with both VSCP Works and the VSCP Daemon (vscpd) and other tools that interface the drivers using the CANAL standard interface.
+Added to that many Level II and Level III drivers are available that can be used with the VSCP Daemon.

 Level I drivers is documented [here](https://grodansparadis.gitbooks.io/the-vscp-daemon/level_i_drivers.html).